Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

-Now, let $e$ be an element of $\Sigma\setminus F'$.
-There is a single cycle $Z$ contained in $F'\cup\{e\}$, and using the remainder of the conclusion of Corollary~\ref{cor:spanning tree without left leaves} on the subgraph $F\subseteq F'$ which this corollary provided, we see that the sets of alternate edges of $Z$ can be augmented to two matchings $\lambda$ and $\lambda'$ contained in $G$ on the same right vertex set $J$, such that $\lambda$ contains $e$, and all edges of either matching other than~$e$ are drawn from~$F'$.
+We now confirm inequalities \eqref{eq:refstar} for $t'$ and~$u'$.
+We have just verified equality for edges of~$F'$, so let $e$ be an edge of $\Sigma\setminus F'$.
+There is a single cycle $Z$ contained in $F'\cup\{e\}$.
+By Corollary~\ref{cor:spanning tree without left leaves}, which we used to construct $F\subseteq F'$, we see that the sets of alternate edges of $Z$ can be augmented to two matchings $\lambda$ and $\lambda'$ on the same right vertex set $J$, such that $\lambda$ contains $e$, and all edges of either matching other than~$e$ are drawn from~$F'$.
 Therefore, writing $e=(i_0,j_0)$, we have